ai-zerolab/mcp-toolbox/CONTRIBUTING.md

 Now you can make your changes locally.

-6. Don't forget to add test cases for your added functionality to the `tests` directory.
+Don't forget to add test cases for your added functionality to the `tests` directory.

+## After making your changes

-1. When you're done making changes, check that your changes pass the formatting tests.
+When you're done making changes, check that your changes pass the formatting tests.

 ```bash
 make check